-According to the Census and the State Department of Finance (DOF) population estimates, the unincorporated area had a growth rate of 1.6% in 2020.
-This growth is uncharacteristically high for our jurisdiction, and this population influx subsequently retracted in 2021 by an estimated -3.2%.
-However, US Census data from 2020 indicates that population in the unincorporated area has steadily increased over the last decade.
-By comparison, the County as a whole decreased by -1.6% in 2020 and remained stagnant at essentially 0% growth in 2021.
-The state population also decreased by -0.6% in 2020 and -0.3% in 2021.
+According to the Census and the State Department of Finance (DOF) population estimates, the unincorporated area had a growth rate of -1.3% in 2022 and is estimated to have an approximate -1.0% decrease by the end of 2023.
+In 2021 the unincorporated growth rate decreased by an estimated -3.4%.
+However, US Census data from 2020 indicates that population in the unincorporated area had steadily increased over the last decade.
+By comparison, the county as a whole decreased by -0.2% in 2021 and -1.1% in 2022.
+The state population also decreased by -0.5% in 2021 and -0.4% in 2022.
 These rates reflect the recent decline in state population estimates since the COVID-19 pandemic began and mark a major shift in the state's historical trend of continued population growth.

 Population estimates for cities and unincorporated counties are determined using the Housing Unit Method (HUM), which means the number of new units constructed each year plays a large part in determining annual population estimates.
-The DOF also notes that the state's unprecedented negative growth rate in 2021 is the result of four major factors: the continuing national trend of low birth rates compared to death rates as Baby Boomers age, continuing declines in immigration that have been accelerated by recent federal policy, federal delays in processing foreign migration, and increased deaths as a result of the COVID-19 pandemic.
+The DOF also notes that the state's unprecedented negative growth rate is the result of four major factors: the continuing national trend of low birth rates compared to death rates as Baby Boomers age, continuing declines in immigration that have been accelerated by recent federal policy, federal delays in processing foreign migration, and increased deaths as a result of the COVID-19 pandemic.
 Pandemic-driven shifts in college student populations related to UC Santa Cruz and Cabrillo College was likely a major contributor to recent population growth rates in our region as well.
 As deaths related to the pandemic decline and with federal policy changes, it is expected that the state will return to a positive annual growth rate in coming years.